simonxiang1/dwm/README.md

 	- weather? optional
 	- now playing (nah if too much work)
 	- transparency on bar (alpha patch)
-	- not stuck to the top (bar padding patch)
 - add xresources compatibility (for pywal)
 - new layouts (grid, attachaside, pertag, centered master)
 - custom keybinds for